-- Students entering directly into the BME graduate program with a BS degree can chose to complete a standard "terminal" M.S. degree, obtain an M.S. degree on the way to completion of a Ph.D. degree, or directly enter the Ph.D. program. - Students entering the BME graduate program with an MS degree can typically proceed directly towards a Ph.D. degree. - Students already admitted to medical schools associated with Case can obtain a combined MD/MS degree. - Students admitted to the MSTP program in the Coop School of Madising and pure in the Case School of Medicine can pursue a combined MD/PhD program.
+- Students entering directly into the BME graduate program with a BS degree can chose to complete a standard "terminal" M.S. degree, obtain an M.S. degree on the way to completion of a Ph.D. degree, or directly enter the Ph.D. program. - Students entering the BME graduate program with an MS degree can typically proceed directly towards a Ph.D. degree. - Students already admitted to medical schools associated with Case can obtain a combined MD/MS degree.

+Students admitted to the MSTP program in the Case School of Medicine can pursue a combined MD/PhD program.